AP Alternative Assets, L.P. Informs Investors of Availability of Additional Information Regarding Athene

-Guernsey, Channel Islands, March 02, 2020 (GLOBE NEWSWIRE) -- In connection with AP Alternative Assets, L.P.’s (“AAA”; Euronext Amsterdam: AAA) equity investment in Athene Holding Ltd. (“Athene”; NYSE: ATH), AAA informs its investors that Athene has furnished to the U.S. Securities and Exchange Commission (the “SEC”) a current report on Form 8-K regarding the completion of a previously announced transaction with Apollo Global Management, Inc. A copy of the report is available for free on the SEC’s website at www.sec.gov.
+Guernsey, Channel Islands, March 02, 2020 (GLOBE NEWSWIRE) -- Guernsey, Channel Islands, March 2, 2020: In connection with AP Alternative Assets, L.P.’s (“AAA”; Euronext Amsterdam: AAA) equity investment in Athene Holding Ltd. (“Athene”; NYSE: ATH), AAA informs its investors that Athene has released its unaudited statutory financial statements for the fourth quarter and full year ended December 31, 2019 for its main operating entities in Iowa, Delaware and Bermuda on its website at ir.athene.com.
+For additional information regarding Athene, please visit www.athene.com.

 About AP Alternative Assets

-AAA was established by Apollo Global Management, LLC and its subsidiaries (“Apollo”) and is a closed-end limited partnership established under the laws of Guernsey.
+AP Alternative Assets was established by Apollo Global Management, Inc. and its subsidiaries (“Apollo”) and is a closed-end limited partnership established under the laws of Guernsey.
 Apollo is a leading global alternative investment manager with 29 years of experience investing across the capital structure of leveraged companies.
 AAA is managed by Apollo Alternative Assets, L.P.
-For more information about AAA, please visit www.apolloalternativeassets.com.
+For more information about AP Alternative Assets, please visit www.apolloalternativeassets.com.

 Contact